BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 !battle(["Jude",:POKEBREEDER_F,0], "Bewitched Field")

+A building on the left side contains an NPC who will change Hidden Power types for 5 Heart Scales.

 Head to the west at the bottom of the village, to reach Route 8.

 !enc(361, nil, ["Old", "Good"])

 Wow, a whole lotta nothing new!
 Anyways, activate another Braviary Post.
-You can find a hidden *Green Shard*, *Red Shard*, *Soda Pop*, and *Blue Shard* here.
+You can find a hidden *Durin Berry*, *Green Shard*, *Red Shard*, *Soda Pop*, and *Blue Shard* here.
 Follow the path left to the trailer.

 !battle(["Julie",:XENMAGE_F,0])

-Past the other exit of the trainer is another hidden *Blue Shard* as well as *TM156 Air Slash*!
+Past the other exit of the trainer is a hidden *Durin Berry* plus *Blue Shard* as well as *TM156 Air Slash*!

 Return to the Azure Port.
 Enter the building on the right.